 No Mind Left Behind

-Since 2011, No Mind Left Behind has provided scholarships valued at €3.7 million to over 200 students to pursue their undergraduate studies.
-In 2021, with the help from The Ireland Funds, students were able to advance their education at 28 different third-level institutions across Ireland, the UK, and the Netherlands.
-Thanks to our Donors’ commitment to education, No Mind Left Behind is projected to provide a record number of scholarships: up to 263 students in 2022-2023.
+To date, No Mind Left Behind has provided scholarships to over 300 students to pursue their undergraduate studies.
+With the help from The Ireland Funds, students now come from 46 schools across 13 counties across Ireland.
+Thanks to our Donors’ commitment to education, No Mind Left Behind is ensuring that a record number of scholarships are supporting students to realize their educational goals.

 “I COME FROM A FAMILY OF 5 KIDS.
 We live in a small town called Buncrana in County Donegal.
 I’m currently studying biological and biomedical sciences here in Trinity.
 Hopefully after that I’d love to specialize in genetics and ideally go into research.
 I first heard about the No Mind Left Behind scholarship through my secondary school.
 In Buncrana there’s just not a lot of job opportunities for people my age, because it’s such a small town.
 I applied and a couple weeks later my principal called me.
 I was over the moon.
 My parents couldn’t believe it.
 I was thinking I was going to have to take out a student loan, I had already made an application and everything.
 Coming from a family with five kids, my parents will eventually have to put four others through university.
 It’s a weight off their shoulders and it has meant I can immerse myself fully in the college experience.
 It also means I can afford everything from books to a lab coat and occasionally go home and see my family.
 I’ve heard from a lot of my fellow students that they find it extremely hard to balance studies with work, particularly in our course as it’s very information-heavy.
 In that way the scholarship has benefited me as I’m able to focus solely on my studies without having to work long hours at night.”